 Majorities of Americans see men and women as equally capable when it comes to some of the key qualities and behaviors that are essential for top leaders in politics and business.
 Yet women still make up a small share of top leadership jobs in both of these realms.
 Our 2018 report explores Americans’ views about women leaders, the barriers they face and prospects for the future.
 Below, we’ve charted the most up-to-date data on the share of women in top U.S. political and business roles over time.

-There are 23 women serving in the U.S. Senate, a historic high.
-Of these, 17 are Democrats and six are Republicans.
+There are 25 women serving in the U.S. Senate, a historic high.
+Of these, 17 are Democrats and eight are Republicans.
 The first woman in the Senate was Rebecca Felton (D-Ga.), who was appointed to the seat as a political maneuver in 1922 and served just one day.
 Nancy Kassebaum (R-Kan.), who served in the Senate from 1978 to 1997, was the first female senator who was not initially elected to fill an unexpired congressional term.

-There are 84 women serving as voting members of the House of Representatives currently in the 115th Congress, comprising 19.3% of House members.
-Of these, 61 are Democrats and 23 are Republicans.
-In addition, five women serve as nonvoting delegates to Congress, representing American Samoa, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
+There are 102 women serving as voting members of the House of Representatives currently in the 116th Congress, comprising 23.4% of House members.
+Of these, 89 are Democrats and 13 are Republicans.
+In addition, four women serve as nonvoting delegates to Congress, representing American Samoa, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 Jeannette Rankin (R-Mont.) was the first woman to be elected to Congress, taking office in 1917.
 Nancy Pelosi (D-Calif.) is the only woman to have served as speaker of the House.
-She was speaker from 2007 to 2011 and is now the House minority leader in the Republican-controlled house from 2011 to 2019 and was elected speaker again in 2019.
+She was speaker from 2007 to 2011, served as the House minority leader in the Republican-controlled house from 2011 to 2019 and was elected speaker again in 2019.
 Cathy McMorris Rodgers (R-Wash.), chair of the Republican Conference, is the highest ranking Republican woman in the House.